konrad-jamrozik/droidmate/README.md

 ## Running DroidMate ##

 Run DroidMate with
-`./dev/droidmate/gradlew :projects:core:run`, or
+`./dev/droidmate/gradlew :projects:command:run`, or
-`./dev/droidmate/gradlew :p:c:run` for short.
+`./dev/droidmate/gradlew :p:com:run` for short.

 DroidMate will read command line arguments from the first line of
 `./dev/droidmate/args.txt`